JavaDev1983/WordSearchHVDR/README.md

 ![Gradle JDK Setting](./images/Gradle-JDK-Setting.png)

-Ensure the above step created a Gradle `local.properties` file in the project root directory and that it contains the Gradle SDK directory.
+After updating the Gradle configuration, ensure the above step created a Gradle `local.properties` file in the project root directory and that it contains the Gradle SDK directory.

 ![Local Properties Directory](./images/Local-Properties-Directory.png)